How To Make Cinnamon French Toast

 Kitchen Equipment Used In This Recipe:

-6 Slices Cinnamon Swirl Bread (Or Bread Of Your Choice)
+- 6 slices Slices Cinnamon Swirl Bread *Or Bread of Your Choice

 - Turn your oven on to the warm setting or 200 degrees fahrenheit.
 Then mix the half & half, eggs, vanilla extract, cinnamon and salt in a shallow bowl or pie plate.